 If I made 7-figures in California, my qualified dividends would be taxed at about 36% or $720 annually for every $100,000 invested in a taxable account with an average 2% qualified dividend.

 And don’t get me started on ordinary (non-qualified) dividends.
-Those are taxed at your marginal tax rate, or somewhere between 40% and 50% or more for many high income households.
+Those are taxed at your marginal tax rate, or somewhere between 40% and 50% or more for many high-income households.
 Last year, all of Vanguard’s S&P 500 fund’s dividends were qualified, but about 7% of the Total Stock Market Fund and nearly 25% of my international funds’ dividends were taxed at that lofty ordinary income tax rate.

-An ideal allocation in a taxable account would be broadly diversified and pay as little dividend as possible.
+An ideal allocation in a taxable account would be broadly diversified and pay as little in dividends as possible.
 Vanguard has tax managed funds which attempt to do this, but with higher fees than the corresponding index funds that may negate some or all of the benefit.
 Additionally, tax loss harvesting becomes difficult when you don’t have suitable partners that are similarly tax managed.

 I’ve written about my favorite stock, Berkshire Hathaway, and the fact that it has not only performed very well for decades, but also has the benefit of zero tax drag because it pays no dividends.
 There are rumblings that this wonderful feature could be going away at some point.
 I would view a dividend from my BRK.B as an unwelcome change.